rosschapman/internetross/blog.md

 In our application there is a form field which represents a *potential* maximum limit on the number of holds that can be placed on a type of ticket for an event sale.
 There are two types of input this input field can receive from a user: an integer or nothing (ie, be lefty empty).
 The latter signifies that the user desires to unrestrict the number of holds.

 Now, having fields that can be empty is necessary to the product and business logic.
 It's quite commonplace and a customer would never think twice about the dark alchemy we're performing behind the scenes.
 What Rashida J. Cumberbun doesn't know is that the `limit` field maps to a db columm that expects an `INT`.
-Thus, if they were to leave the field empty, or remove a number that was already there, and then submit the form, we need to make sure that that absence of INT is a stringified POST body of `{limit: 0}`.
-Empty form data must become a number through the magic of sensible defaults:
+Thus, if they were to leave the field empty, or remove a number that was already there, and then submit the form, we need to make sure that that absence of INT is transformed into stringified representation of zero `{limit: 0}` for the POST body.
+Empty form data must become a number through the magic of sensible defaults and server/client contracts:
 ```
 limit = formData.limit || 0
 ```